- European stocks close in on August record highs

 "All other policy levers are likely to be left on hold, with inflation forecasts revised sharply up this year and next.
 Communication risks are high, and Lagarde will want to avoid sounding overly hawkish, instead emphasising 'persistence'."

-Oil prices stabilised after sharp falls following Saudi Arabia's slashing of prices of all crude grades to Asian customers, while leaving prices to northwestern Europe and the United States steady.
+Oil slid after Saudi Arabia slashed prices of all crude grades to Asian customers, while leaving prices to northwestern Europe and the United States steady.

 Our Standards: The Thomson Reuters Trust Principles.